SpoonX/SxBootstrap/README.md

 * Works with AssetManager
 * Plenty of ViewHelpers
 * Extendable (run your own less files from bootstrap context to share mixins and variables)
-* Compatible, and tested with twitter bootstrap 2.1, 2.2 and 2.3+
+* Tested with twitter bootstrap 2.3+ (older versions will probably work, too)
-* Can use lessphp
+* You can optionally use lessphp (not recommended)

 ## Installation